 Let’s Talk About the Sound Wars (and Noise).
 Do Vinyl Records Sound Better in Stereo Than in Mono?

-Because you were probably left wanting to know more when we mentioned it, this topic needs its own section.
-In this case, it is essential not to confuse this issue with Duophonic, the process with which Capitol Records denoted its fake stereo releases (which we have already mentioned).
+Because you were probably left wanting to know more when I mentioned it, this topic needs its own section.
+In this case, it is essential not to confuse this issue with Duophonic, the process with which Capitol Records denoted its fake stereo releases (which I have already mentioned).
 That is one thing, and another thing is to record a record in mono or stereo, something that was often done almost simultaneously.
 It was common to create both a mono master and a stereo master in the same session, so many albums from the 1950s and 1960s were available in both mono and stereo versions.
 The trick is to find out whether the album you desire is a true stereo (or a true mono, as some later mono editions were “folded” from stereo tapes).
 For this, it’s always necessary to do some research and ask around.

-At this point, we practically enter a question of extreme purity.
+At this point, I practically enter a question of extreme purity.
 Let this be said to Jazz listeners, who are the ones who make the most purchases of first editions, if not of the first pressings, of a release, something that is not always possible (either because it’s not available or too costly).
 In that case, don’t worry; it’s better to have some reissues than none.

 And this is without fully delving into the digital era.
 Digitalization as the only form of the remastering process.
 It’s a delicate issue, to be honest.
 Of course, music in the 1950s, 1960s, and 1970s wasn’t digitized, and it’s impossible to imagine that they would re-record the music again, this time in stereo.
 Many editions from those decades suffer a loss of quality when digitized and remastered, in some way, it no longer feels real, which makes you wonder how the original versions and reissues were made analogically.
 Did they record all the musicians together, or in separate tracks, as they do today?
 The latter, of course, makes digitization quite easy and without any loss of quality.
 It’s a complex matter that only true experts can resolve for you.